Theory of Kinetically-Constrained-Models Dynamics: Continuous transitions, random pinning and mixed facilitation

-{\it Mixed facilitation models} - Models with mixed facilitation display complex phase diagrams with higher-order singularities as well \cite{sellitto2010dynamic}.
-In particular we consider a $z=4$ Bethe lattice in which a fraction $c$ of the spins has facilitation three, while the remaining $1-c$ fraction has facilitation two.
-In the $(c,p)$ plane there is a line of continuous transition $p_c=1/(3 c)$ from $(1,1/3)$ to the tricritical point $(1/2,2/3)$.
-Along this line, $\lambda = 1/(2 \, c)$ changes from $\lambda=1/2$ to $\lambda = 1$ at the tricritical point.
-On the line of discontinuous transition, $p_c=(4 (-2 + 3 c))/(3 (-3 + 4 c))$, that goes from the tricritical point $(1/2,2/3)$ to $(0,8/9)$, we have instead:

-In Fig.~\ref{fig:phi-mixed} we display numerical data for the persistence at $c=0.7,0.8,0.9,1$, together with the corresponding analytical predictions.
+Models with mixed facilitation display complex phase diagrams also characterized by higher-order singularities \cite{sellitto2010dynamic,arenzon2012microscopic}.
+In particular, we considered a $z=4$ Bethe lattice in which a fraction $c$ of the spins has facilitation three, while the remaining $1-c$ fraction has facilitation two.
+In the $(c,p)$ plane there is a line of continuous transitions $p_c=1/(3 c)$ for $c>c_{tric}=1/2$ where we find $\lambda = 1/(2 \, c)$.
+In Fig.~\ref{fig:phi-mixed} we display numerical data for the persistence together with the corresponding analytical predictions, again with excellent agreement.